Skip to content

 Set and retrieve the upload queue

-To set/retreive the uploaded images in the upload queue by FormIt, you have to use the FormIt hooks in the FormIt snippet call:
+To set/retreive the uploaded files in the upload queue by FormIt, you have to use the FormIt hooks in the FormIt snippet call:

 [[!FormIt?